!!! DISCUSSION GROUP RULES !!!

 From what I remember, Vitamin K only helps clotting if Vitamin K is deficient in the first place.

-15 years 5 days ago #8597 by
+15 years 4 months ago #8597 by patti

-Replied by on topic Re: VITAMIN K
+Replied by patti on topic Re: VITAMIN K

 Vitamin K will absolutely help when platelets are low.
 In general, most people are deficient in vit.
 K to begin with just because of food and soil depletion.
 Vit.
 K does more in the body then help with clotting.